Reahana/hello-world/README.md

 Hi everyone!
 I'm Amanda.
 I love to design websites.
-I want to be a web designer!!!
+I want to be a web developer!!!